-Spring is a beautiful time of year.
+Spring is such a beautiful time of year.
 The colours and the sights in Yosemite bring the place to life and with fewer crowds, it gives you the perfect chance to stop and take it all in even if you only have one day in Yosemite.

 Visiting Yosemite April Time

 Yosemite is open all year round.
 The park has around four million visitors a year.
-The summer months are crowded while the winter months are less busy.
+The summer months, June, July and August are crowded while winter months, December, January, February and March are less busy.

 Unfortunately, it is not all sunshine and roses.
 There are a few cons at this time of year too.
 These are mostly down to visiting Yosemite in April weather.

 Some of the trails and entrances may be closed at this time of year due to snow.
 However, with a little preparation, you can still make it a magical experience and add a lot to your itinerary.
 Here’s what we cover in this article:

 - Visiting Yosemite April Time